zwbetz-gh/lil-boot-hugo-theme/README.md

 ## Configuration

-Copy the `config.yaml` from the TODO exampleSite, then edit as desired.
+Copy the `config.yaml` from the [`exampleSite`](https://github.com/zwbetz-gh/lil-boot-hugo-theme/tree/master/exampleSite), then edit as desired.

 ## Favicons